raajrajnish/Neo4J/Neo4j - Python Driver.md

-# Neo4j Python Driver
+# Neo4j Python Driver - *The Official Neo4j Driver for Python*

-You will learn about the lifecycle of the Neo4j Driver and how it should be used within your application.
+In this chapter we will look on how to use the official driver to connect with Neo4j using python language.
+  - Current version - 5.10
+  - Neo4j versions supported: >= Neo4j 4.4
+  - Python versions supported: >= Python 3.7

-By the end of this module, you will have learned to how to:
+Upon completion of this module, you will have acquired the skills necessary to:
-  - Install the Neo4j Python Driver.
+  - Install the Python Driver for Neo4j.
-  - Build a Connection String.
+  - Construct a Connection String.
-  - Create an instance of the Driver.
+  - Instantiate the Driver.
-  - Verify that the Driver has successfully connected to Neo4j.
+  - Confirm the successful establishment of a connection between the Driver and Neo4j.

 # About the Driver